flaming-toast/flaming-toast.github.com/_posts/2014-05-17-a-multi–queue-scheduler-for-plan-9.md

 ---
 {% include JB/setup %}

-I'm excited to work on improving the Plan 9 scheduler for the [Google Summer of Code](https://google-melange.com/).
+I'm excited to be working on improving the Plan 9 scheduler under the [Google Summer of Code](https://google-melange.com/) program!
+Instead of vanilla Plan 9, I'll be working on a fork of Plan 9 called [9atom](http://9atom.org/).
+Project code will be publicly available on Bitbucket: [mqs-nix](https://bitbucket.org/flaming-toast/mqs-nix)

-Since the application period is over, I've decided to post it publicly for reference.
+Since the application period is over, I've decided to post the proposal publicly for reference.
+Some edits were made to improve readability.

 ### 1 Abstract
 As of the 4th edition release, the process scheduler in Plan 9 makes global scheduling decisions, utilizing a global run queue of `Nrq` (20+2 for real time) sub-queues, each corresponding to a priority.
-This can easily be done because there is a single run queue and single run queue lock.
+This can be easily done because there is a single run queue and single run queue lock.
 Hence, after obtaining the run queue lock, the scheduler can scan the list of ready processes and make a global scheduling decision.

 Load balancing is also a simple task as we can evenly distribute processes to CPUs.
 However, on multiprocessors (especially on large-scale SMP systems), the global run queue may become a bottleneck when the number of schedulable processes increase, as well as a point of lock contention \[3\].